safe9307/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print_base16.c Write a program that prints all the numbers of base 16 in lowercase, followed by a new line. <br/ >
 9-print_comb.c Write a program that prints all possible combinations of single-digit numbers, separated by ',', in ascending order <br/ >
 100 -print_comb3.c Write a program that prints all possible different combinations of two digits. <br/ >
+101-print_comb4.c Write a program that prints all possible different combinations of three digits <br/ >